SabineEmden/astro-website/src/content/notes/technical-milestones.md

 ---
-title: "Technical Milestones to Assess Job Readiness"
+title: "Web Development Technical Milestones"
-description: "A list of questions from the book You Belong in Tech by Anna McDougall to assess if I'm ready to start applying for jobs."
+description: "A list of questions from the book You Belong in Tech by Anna McDougall to track my progress in learning web development."
 pubDate: "Nov 14 2024"
+updatedDate: "Sep 8 2025"
 heroImage: "/blog-placeholder-1.jpg"
 ---

 In her book <cite>You Belong in Tech</cite>, Anna Jean McDougall provides a list of questions for aspiring web developers to assess if they are ready to start applying to junior positions and internships.
-I'm using this list here to track my job readiness.
+I'm using this list here to track my progress in learning web development.

-If you want to know what I'm working on right now, please see my [Now page](/now).

 ## General skills